Bird Watching Tour In Nepal

 The park also holds the highest number of Nepal’s near-threatened bird species –15 out of 22.
 Including Ferruginous Pochard, Great Hornbill, Black-bellied Tern, Grey-headed and Lesser Fish Eagles, White-tailed Eagle, Cinereous and Red-headed Vultures, Pallid Harrier, Lager Falcon, Darter, Painted and Black-necked Storks, Rufous- rumped Grassbird and Yellow-breasted Bunting.
 Other bird includes Sarus Crane, Bengal, Lesser Florian, Indian Skimmer, Pallas’s Fish Eagle, Jerdon’s Babbler and curlews.
 The Bar-headed Goose, a trans-Himalayan migrant, is seen around the Narayani River.

 Bird watching tour in Nepal in the Trekking Regions:

 This is the best combination to fulfill your desire to Trek in the high Himalaya and Bird Watching Tour in Nepal.
-The Langtang National Park in Langtang region, In Solukhumbu Sagarmatha National Park, and Annapurna region are the three main Trekking areas in Nepal.
-This Trekking area offers a wide variety of species of birds.
+The Langtang National Park in Langtang region, In Solukhumbu, Sagarmatha National Park and Annapurna region are the three main trekking areas in Nepal.
+These trekking areas offer a wide variety of species of birds.

-Langtang National Park is the home of red panda but inside this national park 347 species of birds can find so that trekking and bird watching trip inside this national park is the great activity in Nepal.
+Langtang National Park is the home of red panda but inside this national park 347 species of birds can be found so that trekking and bird watching trip inside this national park is the great activity in Nepal.

 0 Reviews on Bird Watching Tour In Nepal View All